github/docs/content/codespaces/developing-in-codespaces/getting-started-with-github-codespaces-for-machine-learning.md

 {% endnote %}

-1. Within a codespace, open the `.devcontainer/devcontainer.json` file in the editor.
+1. Within the codespace, open the `.devcontainer/devcontainer.json` file in the editor.
 1. Add a top-level `features` object with the following contents:

    ```json{:copy}